sboteroarango/sboteroarango/README.md

 Here are some ideas to get you started:
 -->
-- 📓 I know Python, Java, C# and the basics of Javascript
+- 📓 I know Python, Java, C#, Javascript, HTML and CSS
-- 🥇 I'm currently learning HTML, CSS and advanced Javascript
 - 🔭 I like challenges
 - 💪 40 wpm typist
 - 👯 I seek to collaborate in as many proyects as possible to learn as much as I can